How To Make An Affiliate Offer As Though It Were Your Own

 How To Use This Secret In Your Business?

 When you have identified your target group (and you can define several groups but usually only address one such group at a time) you can communicate with your prospects directly, on their level addressing their hopes and fears.
-This applies whether you do your own copywriting or you hire somebody like myself.
+This applies whether you do your own copywriting or you hire a professional copywriter.
 Never forget, sales is a personal business, even on the Internet.
 People buy from people, more specifically: people buy from people they trust.
 When you talk directly to a prospect, showing that you understand their needs and have a solution to their specific problems then the sales will flow automatically!